janaSunrise/ML-guide-and-implementation/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome.
 After cloning & setting up project locally, you can just submit a PR to this repo and it will be deployed once it's accepted.
+The contributing file can be found [here](https://github.com/janaSunrise/sklearn-datasets-implementation/blob/main/CONTRIBUTING.md).

 ⚠️ It’s good to have descriptive commit messages, or PR titles so that other contributors can understand about your commit or the PR Created.
 Read [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) before making the commit message.